 Communication in the Post-Truth Era

-April 4, 2018 - a couple of years now.
-We find ourselves in the post-truth era.
+April 4, 2018 - We find ourselves in the post-truth era.
 What does this mean to those of us who need to gain the public's trust to achieve our missions and improve our bottom lines?
 And what does it mean to our marketing communications?
 Crisis Communications?
 The most clues to navigating and surviving this era come from understanding what post-truth means.

 There is little debate that we are entering a new era in crisis communications.
 The proliferation of algorithmically-driven social media platforms allows erroneous claims and "fake news" reports to propagate with unprecedented speed.
 This is being made all the more worrying by the White House, which not only lends credence to questionable information to further its narrative but is, in many cases, an instigator of fake news.